Mehlville High School: Renovations and expansion (1957–present)

-Student Body
+Student body

-Mehlville has a co-educational student body of 1,409 in the 2022-23 school year, declining by about 18% over the past five school years.
+Mehlville has a co-educational student body of 1,440 in 2024, with a student teacher ratio of 14:1.
 Most students originate from Margaret Buerkle Middle School in Mehlville, with a majority of the remaining students coming from Washington Middle School in Concord.
 A handful of students are alumni of Bernard Middle School in North Oakville as well.
-The racial makeup of the school is approximately 77% White, 10% Black, 5% Asian, and 5% Hispanic.
+The racial makeup of the school is approximately 72% White, 12% Black, 5% Asian, 5% Hispanic, and 6% mixed-race.
+28.3% of the student body is considered a minority.
+The school graduates approximately 88% of its students every year, slightly below the Missouri state average.
+A notable percentage (10-20%) of the student body is of Bosnian descent.

-A large percentage of the student body is of Bosnian descent (the Greater St. Louis area is home to the largest Bosnian population outside of Europe.)
+Mehlville is a cultural melting pot, influenced heavily by immigration and foreign exchange students.
+Around thirty different languages are spoken by the student body at home.

-Athletics/Activities
+Athletics and activities

 For the 2013–2014 school year, the school offered 26 activities approved by the Missouri State High School Activities Association (MSHSAA): baseball, boys' and girls' basketball, sideline cheerleading, boys' and girls' cross country, dance team, 11-man football, boys' and girls' golf, Marching Band, Pep Band, scholar bowl, boys' and girls' soccer, softball, speech and debate, boys' and girls' swimming and diving, boys' and girls' tennis, boys' and girls' track and field, boys' and girls' volleyball, water polo, and wrestling.

-School-sponsored activities include Art Club, Book Club, Broadcast Journalism, Culture Club, DECA (marketing), Drama Club, FBLA (Future Business Leaders of America), FCCLA, French Club, German Club, International Thespian Society, Mehlville Majorettes, National Honor Society, Spanish Club, STEP, Student Council, Student Prints, Teenage Health Consultant Program, The Reflector yearbook, and Color Guard (part of the Marching Band).
+School-sponsored activities include Art Club, Book Club, Broadcast Journalism, Culture Club, DECA (marketing), Drama Club, FBLA (Future Business Leaders of America), FCCLA, French Club, German Club, International Thespian Society, Mehlville Majorettes (who have won multiple titles at the State, Regional, and National level), National Honor Society, Spanish Club, STEP, Student Council, Student Prints, Teenage Health Consultant Program, The Reflector yearbook, and Color Guard (part of the Marching Band).

 Mehlville students have won six state championships: